 Would You Rather Thanksgiving will ensure your kiddos are ready for the Thanksgiving holidays.
 Everything from pumpkin pie to the Mayflower is included in this game.
 Some of the Would You Rather: Thanksgiving questions are funny and silly, which is something both you and your students will appreciate.

-This would you rather Thanksgiving game is NO prep and requires nothing from you.
+Thanksgiving Would You Rather is NO prep and requires nothing from you.
 Would You Rather: Thanksgiving questions are offered as Google Slides, so you can simply assign them to your students.
 An answer sheet is included with this resource.
 You have two options when using Google Slides.
 Option 1: Share the answer sheet with students.
 Option 2: Assign in Google Classroom and "make a copy" for each student.
 If you are playing this at home with family, just share your screen and ask each question on each slide.
 The answer sheet could still be used.

 Whether you are wanting to use this resource at school or at home, here are a few tips and suggestions for you.